 If you want to integrate Roundcube with Roundpin, to be able to open a new email window with one click, to easily send emails to your Roundpin contacts, and to be able to check incoming emails from inside Roundpin, you will need to install a complete mail server by following the detailed instructions presented at the following link:

 The GitHub Roundpin repository is just a pointer to the official Roundpin repository.
-We refused to use GitHub for development because of GitHub’s new owner and because centralized services create autonomy and privacy issues, in spite of all the benefits.
+We don’t use GitHub for developing Roundpin because GitHub is owned by one of the companies that proved their disrespect for digital freedom over the years and because centralized services create autonomy and privacy issues, in spite of all the benefits.

 If you want to contribute code to this project, please send a message to tech [at] covertower [dot] com, stating your intended improvements.
 We’ll send you the credentials needed to push code to the “contrib” branch of the official repository.
 After we review the changes, we can include them in the project.
 We’ll list the name of all the contributors who made substantial contributions, in the Contributors.txt file located in the root directory.